What is a Multinational Corporation?

 What are the Criteria for an MNC Company?

-Looking at the different definitions given by various authorities, an MNC can be interpreted in multiple ways.
-Some would say that it should earn at least 25% of its revenue through business operations in other countries.
-At the same time, others say that a company must own an operational foreign branch to be considered an MNC.
+Various authorities have given different definitions of an MNC.
+Some say it should earn at least 25% of its revenue through business operations in other countries.
+At the same time, others say a company must own an operational foreign branch to be considered an MNC.

 Specific criteria or characteristics can designate a company as a multinational.
 They are:

 • An MNC has a global presence.
-This means that apart from being operational in its home country, it has business expanded globally into other countries.
+This means that in addition to being operational in its home country, it has expanded its business globally into other countries.

-• Most MNCs are large and complex regarding technology, production, capital, and people (employees).
+• Most MNCs are large and complex in terms of technology, production, capital, and people (employees).

 • There is a centralized control system.
 It is generally based in the company’s home country and manages the control and operations of its global business.

-• There are various objectives behind making a business multinational, like gaining access to multiple markets and advanced technology.
-Other goals may include an inexpensive or high-skilled workforce.
+• Various objectives behind making a business multinational include gaining access to multiple markets and advanced technology, as well as an inexpensive or high-skilled workforce.

 • A Multinational Corporation has transactions in multiple currencies.
 A company making transactions in a single currency cannot be considered multinational.

-Just selling or purchasing goods and services in different countries or making international transactions does not make a corporate company multinational.
-There is a broader scope of an MNC than just trading.
+Selling or purchasing goods and services in different countries or making international transactions does not make a corporate company multinational.
+An MNC has a broader scope than just trading.

 How Do Multinational Companies Operate?